13 FAQs On Dependent Passes In Malaysia

 Applications must be submitted to the Malaysian Immigration Department through a Permission to Study Form along with a Student Personal Data form.

-Let MISHU handle your Dependent Pass Needs
+Let MISHU handle your Dependent Pass application

 I am a Bangladeshi citizen I came here on visit visa last 30th October 2022, so far I have taken visit pass few times which were for 1 month now I need help from your consultancy company